-One of the greatest challenges our times is climate change, and Klöckner considers it its duty to counter related risks with a suitable contribution to protecting the environment.
+One of the greatest challenges in the Environment area and of our times is climate change, and Klöckner & Co regards it as its duty to counter related risks with a suitable contribution to protecting the environment.